Sporus: Marriage to Nero

-Suetonius places his account of the Nero–Sporus relationship in his scandalous accounts of Nero's sexual aberrations, between his raping a Vestal Virgin and committing incest with his mother.
-Some think Nero used his marriage to Sporus to assuage the guilt he felt for kicking his pregnant wife Poppaea to death.
-Dio Cassius, in a more detailed account, writes that Sporus bore an uncanny resemblance to Poppaea and that Nero called Sporus by her name.

 Shortly before Nero's death, during the Calends festival, Sporus presented Nero with a ring bearing a gemstone depicting the Rape of Proserpina, in which the ruler of the underworld forces a young girl to become his bride.
 It was at the time considered one of the many bad omens of Nero's fall.

-Sporus was one of the four companions on the emperor's last journey in June 68, along with Epaphroditus, Neophytus, and Phaon.
+Sporus was one of the four companions on the emperor's last journey in June of 68 AD, along with Epaphroditus, Neophytus, and Phaon.
 It was Sporus, and not his wife Messalina, to whom Nero turned as he began the ritual lamentations before taking his own life.

-After Nero and death
+After Nero's death

 Soon afterward, Sporus was taken to the care of the Praetorian prefect Nymphidius Sabinus, who had persuaded the Praetorian Guard to desert Nero.
 Nymphidius treated Sporus as a wife and called him "Poppaea".
 Nymphidius tried to make himself emperor but was killed by his own guardsmen.

-In 69, Sporus became involved with Otho, the second of a rapid, violent succession of four emperors who vied for power during the chaos that followed Nero's death.
-(Otho had once been married to Poppaea, until Nero had forced their divorce.)
+In 69 AD, Sporus became involved with Otho, the second of a rapid, violent succession of four emperors who vied for power during the chaos that followed Nero's death.
+Otho had once been married to Poppaea, until Nero had forced their divorce.
 Otho reigned for three months until his suicide after the Battle of Bedriacum.
 His victorious rival, Vitellius, intended to use Sporus as a victim in a public entertainment: a fatal "re-enactment" of the Rape of Proserpina at a gladiator show.
 Sporus avoided this public humiliation by committing suicide.

 In fiction

-In 1735, Alexander Pope wrote a satirical poem that mocked the courtier Lord Hervey, who had been accused of homosexuality a few years earlier.
+In 1735, Alexander Pope wrote a satirical poem, Epistle to Dr Arbuthnot, that mocked the courtier Lord Hervey, who had been accused of homosexuality a few years earlier.
 He scoffs at using so strong a weapon as satire upon a weak and effeminate target like Sporus, "that mere white curd of ass's milk", and in a famous line Pope poses the rhetorical question: "Who breaks a butterfly upon a wheel?"

-The fourth episode of Season 3 of the TV show Succession features Tom Wambsgans recounting the marriage of Nero and Sporus to Greg Hirsch.
-He once again refers to Greg as Sporus in the Season 3 finale.